mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/creating-clusters/index.md

     ```
     Save and close the file.

-1. <strong>Initiate the Kubernetes cluster creation using the associated</strong> `kubernetes1-options.json` <strong>configured for the package in last step.</strong>.
+1. Initiate the Kubernetes cluster creation using the associated `kubernetes1-options.json` configured for the package in last step.
 In the CLI, enter:

     ```bash
     dcos kubernetes cluster create --options=kubernetes1-options.json --yes
     ```
-    You can easily use the DC/OS Kubernetes CLI to **monitor your Kubernetes cluster creation by running the following:**
+    You can easily use the DC/OS Kubernetes CLI to monitor your Kubernetes cluster creation by running the following:

     ```bash
     dcos kubernetes cluster debug plan status deploy --cluster-name=kubernetes-cluster1
     ```

-    When successful, you will see the complete cluster plan, like shown here:
+    When successful, you will see the complete cluster plan, as shown here:

     ```bash
     $ dcos kubernetes cluster debug plan status deploy --cluster-name=kubernetes-cluster1